EMBrewer/EMBRewer.github.io/_pages/about.md

 [LinkedIn](https://www.linkedin.com/in/ethanbrewer/)
 &nbsp;
 ## Bio
 I am a Research Assistant Professor in the Department of Computer Science and Engineering at NYU and a member of the Visualization and Data Analytics (VIDA) Research Center under <a href='https://engineering.nyu.edu/faculty/claudio-silva'>Claudio Silva</a>.
 My research interests are primarliy centered around the utilization of geospatial data, computer vision, and machine learning to inform policy and decision making in the contexts of international development and urban science.
-I hold a Ph.D. in geospatial data science from William & Mary (under <a href='https://www.wm.edu/as/appliedscience/people/runfola_d.php'>Dan Runfola</a>).
-I also hold an M.S. in applied physics from William & Mary and a B.S. in physics from UMBC.
+I hold a Ph.D. in geospatial data science from William & Mary (under <a href='https://www.wm.edu/as/appliedscience/people/runfola_d.php'>Dan Runfola</a>), an M.S. in applied physics from William & Mary, and a B.S. in physics from UMBC.

 &nbsp;
 ## Research Goals